 In 1951, Helen finally retired and B&B Press was purchased by sons Matthew and John, and son-in-law Ralph Rosania, who had married Mary.
 Through the fifties they accumulated more corporate business, and in 1963 B&B moved to Kenilworth, NJ.
 Rapidly changing technology saw B&B Press transform from the old hot-metal/letterpress process to offset lithography.
 The business grew quickly as craftsmanship evolved with the introduction of computers in the 1980's.

 In 1978 Matthew's son, Mark Bistis, joined the business, having graduated from Rochester Institute of Technology.
 After working as a pressman and art director, Mark is now President and General Manager.
 John Bistis Jr. joined the business in 1983, after attending Rider College.
 As a partner in B&B Press, John led the transformation to digital printing.
 He retired in November 2014 to South Carolina with his family.

 Now located in Lebanon Boro, convenient to both Routes 22 and 78 in Hunterdon County B&B has reinvented itself as a broadbased source of business building solutions.
-We now provide graphic design, conventional high-volume offset printing, hi-speed digital printing in color or black and white - with broad personalization abilities, bindery and finishing, database management, mailing, inserting, assembly and warehousing.
+We now provide graphic design, conventional high-volume offset printing, hi-speed digital printing in color or black and white - with broad personalization abilities, posters, banners, bindery and finishing, database management, mailing, inserting, assembly and warehousing.

 So, what has Constantine brought to America?
-Four children, fourteen grandchildren, nineteen great-grandchildren, nine great-great grandchild and B&B Press.
+Four children, fourteen grandchildren, nineteen great-grandchildren, nine great-great grandchildren and B&B Press.
 The American dream… an American family-business that thrives today, more than 100 years after he arrived.

 If Constantine were alive today, we think he'd be proud.